 In Braveheart, Bruce was portrayed as an ineffectual lightweight with leprosy in the family, although the truth of the matter is anything but the case.
 There are three undying traditions in Scotland regarding Bruce, one is that Bruce had leprosy, one is he betrayed Wallace & the other is that fugitive Knights Templars tipped the balance for Bruce at Bannockburn.
 The first has no grounds in historicity whatsoever.
 Bruce did have a bad malady of the skin towards the end but he was not segregated nor was leprosy ever mentioned until years after his death.
 Bruce, as did all the Nobles (bar Wallace), eventually 'Came into the Kings peace' (in 1302) as the term goes.
 It was Bruce alone though who was accused by the English King as feigning loyalty, as was the case in 1304 when he risked his own neck by saving Wallace's in a skirmish where Wallace was penned in at Selkirk Forest & Bruce had to flee England when Wallace was captured after being warned his own arrest was imminent.
 Wallace's brothers were continual members of Bruce's retinue & helped Bruce claim the throne some 6 months after Wallace's execution, but it was Bruces brother Edward who was the go between between Bruce & Wallace when Wallace was a fugitive.
 In other words, Wallace was helping Bruce in his bid to become King & cast off the yoke of the English.
 So that should clear that up.

 As for the latter legend, again none of the contemporary or modern day authorities give any mention of it.
-My guess is, whilst it's likely that some Templars made it to the Court of Bruce, these tales on the whole derive from a familiar source.
+My guess is, whilst it's likely that some Templars made it to the Court of Bruce, the argument that the Templars won the day for the Scots on the whole derive from a familiar source.
 Authors of the 'Temple & The Lodge' (1991) Baigent & Leigh (Freemasons themselves) hypothesise Bruce as acting surreptitiously in concert with the Knights Templars, leaving the reader with the overall impression that Bruce may have been a Templar himself.
 Whereas Mackey's Encyclopaedia of Freemasonry has this to say; 'The introduction of Freemasonry into Scotland has been attributed by some writers to Robert, King of Scotland, commonly called Robert Bruce, who is said to have established in 1314 the Order of Herodom, for the reception of those Knights Templar who had taken refuge in his dominions from the persecutions of the Pope & the King of France'.
-Unfortunately, Mackey fails to give a reference for his assertion so I guess we'll never know for sure.
+Unfortunately, Mackey (& every other Masonic writer) fails to give a reference for his assertion so I guess we'll never know for sure.
 One thing we do know for sure is, despite being compelled into being a man of war, Bruce was a Christian.
 There's many instances of him reverently holding vigil in church or going on a pilgrimage, something he'd never have done if he were a pagan Knight Templar.

 Wallace was captured, Bruce was not.